Frequently Asked Questions

 Why should a Stamp Dealer want to belong to the FSDA?

 Any time a group of professionals band together, strength is gained.
 The FSDA conducts Advertising Programs, sponsors a Stamp Show, has a dealer alert for stolen collections or problems that need to be publicized.
 Our logo is well known around the country.
-By last count we were the largest state stamp dealers organization in the country.
 This webpage is another FSDA effort to aid and assist fellow dealers.

 How can the FSDA help a Collector?